aaron13100/404solution/readme.txt

 == Changelog ==

 = Version 1.5.6 =
+* FIX: Ignore HTTP_CONNECTION “close” requests to avoid logging false 404s.
+* Improvement: Permalink structure changes for posts are handled better when the slug matches exactly.
 * Improvement: Include screenshots on the plugin page, a banner, and an icon.

 = Version 1.5.5 =